instructlab/community/README-ORG.md

 ### Code of Conduct & Covenant
-Participation in the InstructLab community is governed by our [Code of Conduct](https://github.com/instruct-lab/community/blob/main/CODE_OF_CONDUCT.md).
+Participation in the InstructLab community is governed by our [Code of Conduct & Covenant](https://github.com/instruct-lab/community/blob/main/CODE_OF_CONDUCT.md).

 ### Governance
 How the InstructLab project [governance](https://github.com/instruct-lab/community/blob/main/governance.md) operates.